Metacrystals: Inversely-designed 3D-printed intelligent panels for 6G communications: Discussion

-We present a novel approach for the simultaneous manipulation of multiple wave properties, with significant potential to impact a broad range of applications and systems.
+We present an approach for the simultaneous manipulation of multiple wave properties, with significant potential to impact a broad range of applications in wireless communications.
 We demonstrated the effectiveness of this approach through the design, fabrication, and measurement of a multifunctional metacrystal.
+In the present work, the demonstrated single-nozzle, low-cost FDM fabrication route is directly applicable up to $\sim 100$~GHz, which already covers the most widely discussed near-term 6G-relevant spectrum ranges, including mm-wave spectrum in the 24--71~GHz range~\cite{RohdeSchwarz_PathTowards6G_2024}.
+Importantly, the inverse-design framework itself is fabrication-agnostic: extending metacrystals to sub-THz and THz frequencies would primarily require higher-resolution manufacturing, with different cost/throughput trade-offs than the low-cost FDM route used here (e.g., two-photon polymerization microfabrication, where feature-size control down to $\sim 100$~nm is available).

+In contrast to intelligent surfaces that are typically narrowband and perform single functionality at a time, the metacrystals, although non-tunable, are capable of multiple concurrent and independent wave transformations, with diffraction efficiencies approaching 100\% under lossless material assumptions and the possibility of broadband frequency response.
+In terms of the angular coverage for beam steering, metacrystals can cover nearly $360^\circ$ angular range, including both reflection and transmission regimes in a single geometry.
+It is important to note that active reconfigurable intelligent surfaces and passive metacrystal panels address complementary but different deployment regimes: reconfigurable surfaces provide adaptability in highly dynamic environments but require substantial hardware overhead (large number of tunable elements with bias/control electronics), whereas passive metacrystals are much more attractive for static or quasi-static communication environments~\cite{huawei}.

-This method holds great promise for enhancing wireless communication, particularly by enabling the development of passive intelligent surfaces that address coverage challenges in mm-wave and THz communications.
-By employing a binarized topology, our approach is fully compatible with additive manufacturing, which makes it scalable, cost-effective, and suitable for mass production, with the potential for widespread use in wireless communication networks.
+By employing a binarized topology, our approach is fully compatible with conventional 3D-printing manufacturing, which makes it scalable, cost-effective, and suitable for mass production, with the potential for widespread use in wireless communication networks.
+We estimate that the fabrication cost (consumables) of a metacrystal with a surface area similar to that shown in Fig.~\ref{fig:8}(a) is only 15 USD.
+This low consumables cost highlights the economic viability of the proposed panels for large-area deployment.
+It is worth mentioning that in practical installations, the metacrystal panel could be packaged for environmental durability, for example, using a thin low-loss radome or encapsulation layer, and supported by routine maintenance to preserve its long-term performance.
 Additionally, the generic nature of our method enables others to build upon this work and explore new opportunities in wireless communication systems.